-In this post, I’ll discuss how Blob search integrates with other tools you might use to handle your files, emails, social media posts, appointments etc. I’ll also discuss some planned next steps for Blob Search.
+In this post, I’ll discuss how Knit search integrates with other tools you might use to handle your files, emails, social media posts, appointments etc. I’ll also discuss some planned next steps for Knit Search.
 This is the 5th and final part of my blog series related to finding your personal digital content.
 Other posts in this series include:

 Part 5: this post – Integration with other tools & next steps.

 Knit’s objective is to simplify your digital life, not to lock you into this app!
 It assumes that you will continue to access your digital content using other apps & methods – and plays nice with them.
 Here are some examples of how Knit makes it really easy to inter-operate with other tools and methods:

 Saving files, emails, contacts, appointments etc. – no proprietary formats.
 Knit saves all content in standard formats supported by many other apps.
 For example, it saves emails to disk as standard .eml files supported by dozens of free apps (Microsoft Outlook Express, Mozilla Thunderbird & even Notepad).
 Similarly, Knit saves contacts as .vcf files and appointments as .ical files – dozens of apps support these file formats.
 Even incremental and compressed/encrypted backups work this way – you don’t need Knit to view or restore backups.
 For search, this means that your content remains searchable with Knit as well as any other tools you use.